 DIGITAL PHOTOGRAPHY - AR4113 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr. -Prerequisite: None (Photo 1 or Computer Art is helpful).
 Ever wonder how art photographers make such cool photos?
 This photoshop class is perfect for anyone interested in digital photography.
 First you will learn how to work your digital camera - including all the strange settings mentioned in the manual.
-You will use your digital photographs as the start, but will push the images to new levels of creativity by learning Photoshop software.
 You will create dreams or nightmares, make photos that purposely lie and paint digitally.
 We will play with scanners as cameras and work every day in our newest Apple Mac lab.

-COMPUTER ART - AR2913 - Fr., Soph., Jr., Sr., - 1 sem., 1/2 cr. - Prerequisite: None.
-Art and technology blend wonderfully in this fun course.
-Students are invited to create interesting computer-based artwork using Adobe Photoshop and Illustrator and other programs.
-Projects include composition, photo manipulation, drawing and painting, creating cartoon storyboards and simple animation.
-Working in our Mac lab every day makes this course a great choice for an independent, creative student.
+COMPUTER ART: ANIMATION - AR2913 - Fr., Soph., Jr., Sr., - 1 sem., 1/2 cr. -Prerequisite: None.
+Students are invited to create fun and exciting computer work and animation using programs like Adobe Illustrator, Character Animator, and Animate.
+Students will learn how to add movement to characters and backgrounds.
+Working our Mac lab and drawing studio makes this a geat choice for independent and creative study.